 150 Fundamentals of Business (3).
 Introduces the fundamental functions and activities of modern business organizations.
-Topics include: an overview of the economic system, accounting and record keeping, marketing, management, finance, information systems, legal issues, business ethics, and international business.
+Topics include: an overview of the economic system, accounting and record keeping, marketing, management, finance, information systems, legal issues, business ethics, and diversity and inclusion.
 In addition, careers in business and entrepreneurship are considered.

-- 206 Legal and Social Environment of Business (3).
-Study of the legal environment of business in general with emphasis on ethics, creditor's rights and bankruptcy, business organizations, government regulations, and the protection of property and other interests. - 305 Applied Statistics for Economics and Business (3) (Prerequisite: Mathematics 134).
-Covers basic probability distributions including binomial, normal, uniform and exponential confidence intervals, tests of hypothesis, chi-square and simple linear regression. - 306 Business Law (3) (Prerequisite: 206).
-In-depth study of the uniform commercial code, contracts, sales, commercial paper, secured transactions, agency, employment, and ethics. - 350 Travel Study in Business (3), (2), or (1) (Prerequisite: Permission of School) This course provides students with the opportunity to study business issues that coincide with a travel study.
+206 Legal Environment and Business Ethics (3).
+Legal Environment and Business Ethics (3).
+An introduction to the legal and ethical issues within the business environment emphasizing law relevant to business operations including creditor's rights and bankruptcy, business organizations, government regulations, the protection of property, and the ethical theories currently applied in the business environment.

+305 Applied Statistics for Economics and Business (3) (Prerequisite: Mathematics 134).
+Covers basic probability distributions including binomial, normal, uniform and exponential confidence intervals, tests of hypothesis, chi-square and simple linear regression.

+306 Business Law (3) (Prerequisite: 206).
+In-depth study of the uniform commercial code, contracts, sales, commercial paper, secured transactions, agency, employment, and ethics.

+350 Travel Study in Business (3), (2), or (1) (Prerequisite: Permission of School) This course provides students with the opportunity to study business issues that coincide with a travel study.
 The student will study business topics as they apply to the destination country, state or region.
 Topics and the destination will vary.
-May be taken multiple times for up to 6 total credits. - 458 Strategic Management (3) (Prerequisite: Management Information Systems 327, Management 351, Marketing 331, Finance 341).
+May be taken multiple times for up to 6 total credits.

+458 Strategic Management (3) (Prerequisite: Management Information Systems 327, Management 351, Marketing 331, Finance 341).
 The study of how an organization achieves its mission and objectives in an effective and efficient manner in an effort to achieve a competitive advantage.
-This course will cover the process of strategic management that includes scanning the environment, formulating a strategy, implementing a strategy, and evaluating and controlling the strategy. - 467 The Business of Sports (Prerequisite: Permission of school) This course is designed for students with a declared track in Sports Management or Sports Marketing.
+This course will cover the process of strategic management that includes scanning the environment, formulating a strategy, implementing a strategy, and evaluating and controlling the strategy.

+467 The Business of Sports (Prerequisite: Permission of school) This course is designed for students with a declared track in Sports Management or Sports Marketing.
 This course is an analysis of effective strategies and the body of knowledge associated with pursuing a career in the sports industry.
-The course introduces the student to the sports industry and to business principles as they apply to the sports industry. - 475 Internship in Business (3) (Prerequisite: Full acceptance to B.B.A.
+The course introduces the student to the sports industry and to business principles as they apply to the sports industry.

+475 Internship in Business (3) (Prerequisite: Full acceptance to B.B.A.
 Program, 2.5 grade point average overall, in Business, in major; approval by adviser, coordinator, and department chair.)
 This is an educational strategy integrating classroom studies with work-based learning related to the student's academic curriculum and/or career goals.
-At the work site, students engage in a series of assignments documented in a learning agreement that is subsequently evaluated. - 496 Sports Industry Capstone (Prerequisite: BUS 467 or permission of school) This course is designed for seniors with declared track in Sports Management or Sports Marketing.
+At the work site, students engage in a series of assignments documented in a learning agreement that is subsequently evaluated.

+496 Sports Industry Capstone (Prerequisite: BUS 467 or permission of school) This course is designed for seniors with declared track in Sports Management or Sports Marketing.
 A project-based class in which students will work with the athletics department at Francis Marion to implement a project in Sports Marketing or Sports Management depending on their major.
 The project will allow students to implement the theories they have learned in their tracks in the area of sports industry.
 This course serves as the final capstone for students in Sports Management and Sports Marketing.